Lay Faithful to Gather in Rome to Pray for the Church on Eve of Amazon Synod

 The organizers will also pray to listen to the cry from the church in Africa and Eastern Europe, for Chinese Catholics, and the persecuted throughout the world.

-The public prayer vigil is meant as “a sign of hope,” says Francesco Agnoli, one of the event’s organizers.
+The public prayer vigil is meant as “a sign of hope,” says Francesco Agnoli, one of the event’s participants.
 “In the midst of so much confusion, there is a small flock in addition to some cardinals that is calling for an end to the storm.”

 October 5, 2019 in Rome, largo Giovanni XXIII, 2:30pm